mattingram0/Distributed-File-System/README.md

         ```

 * I compiled this program using IntelliJ.
 If you need to recompile, please load the source code into IntelliJ as a project, and rebuild the artefacts.
+* The user-interface should be instructive and intuitive to follow